Information disclosure in the Graphics: WebGPU component

 Remediation Plan

-Proactive Monitoring: Monitor server and application access logs for anomalous patterns or unauthorized requests directed at the Graphics subsystem.
+Proactive Monitoring: Review web server and endpoint logs for suspicious requests directed at graphics-intensive web applications.

 Exploitation Status